Urban Photography in Quebec: Locations, Light, and Inspiration

 SettingHistoric + natural

-The four seasons as four different cities
+The four seasons like four different cities

-Best photo seasonAutumn and Winter
+Best photo seasonAutumn and winter

 Remarkable lightSpring